-SECTION 1 - Pilotage Directions
+Section 1 Pilotage Directions

-1.1 Application of Compulsory Pilotage
+1.1 Application of Compulsory Pilotage.

-Pilotage is compulsory for all vessels navigating within Larne Pilotage District subject to the following exemptions:
+Pilotage is compulsory for all vessels navigating within Larne Pilotage District - which comprises all waters within the statutory harbour limits as described in Section 5 of the Larne Harbour Order (NI) 1998 - subject to the following exemptions:

-- (a) Vessels under 45 metres in length without a bow thruster. - (b) Vessels under 75 metres if fitted with an operational bow thruster and berthing or unberthing during daylight, in light winds, and slack water conditions. - (c) HM ships and foreign warships. - (d) General Lighthouse Authority tenders. - (e) Fishing vessels less than 60 metres. - (f) Vessels under 130m in length with an operational bow thruster, and no defects, shifting berth within the port, conditional on the Master having the following: - 1.
-Significant manoeuvring experience of his vessel ie > 12 months service as Master on board the vessel that he proposes to shift, including at least 100 previous port movements of his vessel in the last year.
+- (a) Vessels under 45 metres in length without a bow thruster. - (b) Vessels under 75 metres in length if fitted with an operational bow thruster and berthing or unberthing during daylight, in light winds, and slack water conditions. - (c) HM ships and foreign warships. - (d) General Lighthouse Authority tenders. - (e) Fishing vessels less than 47.5 metres. - (f) Vessels under 130m in length with an operational bow thruster, and no defects, shifting berth within the port, conditional on the Master having the following: - Significant manoeuvring experience of his vessel i.e. > 12 months service as Master on board the vessel that he proposes to shift, including at least 100 previous port movements of his vessel in the last year.
 HM to consider and approve. - 2.
-At least 1 previous movement of his vessel in the port in the last 12 months - 3.
+At least 1 previous movement of his vessel in Larne Port in the last 12 months - 3.
 Previously held a PEC for Larne and/or holds a current PEC for another UK or Irish port - 4.
 Good standard of English - 5.
-Written approval from his owner or manager to shift his ship in Larne, without a pilot.
+Written approval from his owner or manager to shift his ship in Larne, without a pilot. - 6.
+He has undertaken a familiarisation visit at 'Larne Port Control' (LPC) - 7.
+He has undergone an assessment by the Harbour Master, at which he will need to demonstrate sufficient knowledge of the port and it's reporting procedures.